dodi2020/NM-CraftEngine-Expansion/README.md

 ## Current Development Version

-The most up-to-date version of the source code is actively being developed and can be found in the **`develop`** branch of this repository.
+The most up-to-date version of the source code is actively being developed and can be found in the **`devalop`** branch of this repository.

-If you are looking to test the latest features or see recent changes, please check out and clone the `develop` branch.
+If you are looking to test the latest features or see recent changes, please check out and clone the `devalop` branch.

 ---